lgtm-migrator/cloud-security-xsuaa-integration/samples/java-security-x509/provider-x509/README.md

 ```
 - If you call the same endpoint without `Authorization` header you should get a `401`.

-# Expose your application as a reusable service in Service manager
+# Expose your application as a reusable service in Service Manager
 - Get the CLI tool `smctl`, if you don't have it from
 [SMCTL GitHub](https://wiki.wdf.sap.corp/wiki/display/PFS/How+to+register+a+subaccount-scoped+service+broker)
 ## Login to smctl